 By tapping into the insights of Canadians from diverse communities, perspectives, interests, and relationships to the arts, we hope to develop a strategic plan for 2021-26 that enables a resilient, sustainable, and inclusive arts sector, stronger than ever before.
 The plan will outline the Council’s role and intentions to support these aspirations, by leveraging our mandate, resources and efforts over the next 5 years.

 Our last strategic plan was launched in 2016.
 Since that time, the Council has increased its overall support to artists and arts organizations and has made important investments in digital, international promotion and Indigenous arts.
 The new plan will guide the Council through the next five years, a critical time for the arts as it emerges from the global COVID-19 pandemic.

 A Message from the Director and CEO

 Today, we have the responsibility of reimagining the arts.
 We need to reimagine better conditions for artistic creation, dissemination and remuneration.
 We need to reimagine more resilient, inclusive arts organizations with even greater attendance and support.
 We need to reimagine an arts sector determined to eliminate racism and discrimination in every form, and the legacy of colonialism.
 We need to reimagine the arts’ rightful place in the conversations that shape our future.
 And we need to reimagine, through the arts, a greener and more just and equitable world.

 READ MORE >

 We aspire to support a vital and diverse arts ecology that enriches the lives of all Canadians, and we are committed to equity, diversity and inclusion.
-It is important that public funding for the arts reflect the full diversity of Canadian society.
-We encourage the participation of a wide range of perspectives and participants in this process.
+We encourage the participation of a wide range of perspectives and participants in in this process.